Bayesian Semi-supervised Multi-category Classification under Nonparanormality: Binary Classification: Real Data Analysis

 \begin{itemize} \item Breast Cancer Wisconsin (Diagnostic) Data Set \footnote{https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)}

 The purpose of this data is to use the features of the cell nucleus to predict whether the disease is malignant or benign.
-The features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
-Those features include radius, texture, perimeter, area, smoothness, compactness, concavity, concave points, symmetry and fractal dimension.
-For each feature, the mean, standard error, and "worst" or largest (mean of the three largest values) are calculated for each image.
+The features are computed from a digitized image of a breast mass's fine needle aspirate (FNA).
+Those features include radius, texture, perimeter, area, smoothness, compactness, concavity, concave points, symmetry, and fractal dimension.
+Each feature's mean, standard error, and ``worst'' or largest (mean of the three largest values) are calculated for each image.
 All features are continuous variables.
 The data have 357 benign cases and 212 malignant cases.

 \item Ionosphere Data Set \footnote{https://archive.ics.uci.edu/ml/datasets/ionosphere}